sjmiller8182/Warehousing-Stock-Tweet-Data/Preliminary_Outline.md

 ## Purpose

-Gather structed and unstructed data and import into a datalake.
+Gather structured and unstructured data and import into a datalake.
-Then structure in a dataware house under unified schema.
+Then structure data in a data warehouse under unified schema.

 ## Data Systems